August, the peak summer month, ushers in the highest temperatures of the year in

 Rainfall

-In August, the rain falls for 13 days.
-Throughout August, 87mm (3.43") of precipitation is accumulated.
+In Okayama, in August, it is raining for 13 days, with typically 87mm (3.43") of accumulated precipitation.
 In Okayama, during the entire year, the rain falls for 189 days and collects up to 1106mm (43.54") of precipitation.

 Snowfall